Kamahl19/react-starter/DOCS.md

 Testing Library also provides a [user-event](https://testing-library.com/docs/user-event/intro/) companion library that simulates user interactions by dispatching the events that would happen if the interaction took place in a browser.
 Another useful companion library is [jest-dom](https://testing-library.com/docs/ecosystem-jest-dom/) that provides [custom DOM element matchers](https://github.com/testing-library/jest-dom#custom-matchers) for Jest.

+### MSW

+[Mock Service Worker](https://mswjs.io/) mocks APIs by intercepting requests on the network level.
+It allows a developer to seamlessly reuse the same API mock definition for testing, development, and debugging.
+It keeps application's code and tests unaware whether something is mocked or not.
+MSW uses [declarative request handlers](./src/mocks/handlers.ts) to capture requests and provide a response resolver function that returns a mocked response.
+It works only during development and testing and [doesn't get bundled](./src/index.tsx) into the production code.

+### Configuration

 To configure code that executes before the tests run (e.g. to mock API or set global settings) take a look at [src/setupTests.ts](./src/setupTests.ts).
+It currently:

+- polyfills `fetch` API
+- polyfills `window.matchMedia` and sets window width to 1200px
+- initializes `i18next`
+- extends Vitest matchers with [@testing-library/jest-dom](https://www.npmjs.com/package/@testing-library/jest-dom)
+- setups MSW to mock API

-There is also [src/testUtils.tsx](./src/testUtils.tsx) which provides custom render function for testing and wraps test with necessary providers.
+There is also [src/testUtils.tsx](./src/testUtils.tsx) which provides custom render function for testing and wraps test with necessary providers such as SWR, Recoil, Ant, Router...
+It also re-exports everything related to `testing-library`.

+Currently there is only 1 test which is basically a "smoke test".
+It makes sure that the app renders without crashing and tests a happy path of Sign up -> Login -> Logout.

 ## Linting & Formatting

+### ESLint

 Code quality concerns, best practices, possible logical issues etc. are checked by [ESLint](https://eslint.org/docs/latest/user-guide/).
 Our custom ESLint configuration [.eslintrc.js](./.eslintrc.js) includes these rules and plugins: